Milwaukee’s Absentee Landlord: Foxconn has not delivered on its promised “Innovation Centers”

 Even though Walker is no longer governor, Trump remains one of Foxconn’s biggest supporters.
 He came here for the groundbreaking of the Foxconn plant nearly three years ago.
 And he’ll be here again Tuesday to give another campaign speech.

-Originally published on National Public Radio as Foxconn Promised Wisconsin ‘Innovation Centers,’ But Hasn’t Yet Delivered
+Originally published on Wisconsin Public Radio as Foxconn Promised Wisconsin ‘Innovation Centers,’ But Hasn’t Yet Delivered